 - You can adjust the amount of nutmeg to your personal taste.
 Usually, a pinch of ground nutmeg will be enough for most.

-- For an extra decorative touch, add a dash of freshly ground cinnamon at serving time.
+- Add a dash of freshly ground cinnamon at serving time for an extra decorative touch.

-- The same concept applies to the amount of alcohol: you can reduce or increase the amount to fit your liking.
+- The same concept applies to alcohol: you can reduce or increase the amount to fit your liking.

 How To Make Rompope Eggnog: Step By Step Tutorial